The classifying space of the 1+1 dimensional $G$-cobordism category: Analysis of subcategories

-\begin{prop} The classifying space $B\cobG_0$ is homotopic to the infinite dimensional torus $T^\infty$. \end{prop} \begin{proof} This category is endowed with the structure of an abelian monoid, infinitely gene\-rated, without torsion and hence of the form $\NN^\infty$.
-Since the classifying map of the inclusion $\NN\hookrightarrow\ZZ$ is a homotopy equivalence and since the classifying space of $\ZZ$ is the circle, then $B\cobG_0\simeq T^\infty$ where the infinite torus has the direct limit topology induced from the finite dimensional subtori. \end{proof}

-Now, we denote by $\cobG_{>0}$ the subcategory of $\cobG$ with the same objects of $\cobG$ except for the empty set and where each connected component of every morphism has non empty initial boundary and non empty final boun\-da\-ry.
-We can simplify the classifying space of this category in terms of a smaller full subcategory, denoted by $\cobG_1$, which each object is a $G$-circle (i.e. one principal $G$-bundle over the circle) and the morphisms are connected $G$-cobordisms.
+In this section we study the classifying space of the following subcategories of $\cobG$: \begin{enumerate} \item $\cobG_0$ is the full subcategory of $\cobG$ with only one object given by the empty $G$-bundle. \item $\cobG_{>0}$ is the subcategory of $\cobG$ with the same objects of $\cobG$ except for the empty $G$-bundle and where for the base space, each connected component of every morphism has non empty incoming boundary and non empty outgoing boundary. \item $\cobG_b$ is the subcategory of $\cobG$ with the same objects of $\cobG$ and where for the base space, each connected component of every morphism has non empty outgoing boundary. \item $\cobG_1$ is the full subcategory of $\cobG_{>0}$ where each object is a principal $G$-bundle with base space the circle.

-\begin{thm} The inclusion functor $\cobG_1\To\cobG_{>0}$ has a left adjoint $\Phi$.\end{thm} \begin{proof} We proceed to define the adjoint $\Phi:\cobG_{>0}\To\cobG_1$.
-On objects this is defined by multiplication $(g_1,g_2,...,g_n)\longmapsto g=\prod_ig_i$ and for morphisms we take the following construction: take $\Sigma$ a $G$-cobordism in $\cobG_{>0}$ from $(g_i)$ to $(h_j)$, $g=\prod_ig_i$ and $h=\prod_jh_j$; then we compose $\Sigma$ with a $G$-pair of pants with multiple legs with one exit and the same entries that the exits of $\Sigma$ (as in Figure \ref{figur1}); subsequently, for the resulting connected cobordism by Cerf theory \cite{a11}, we can find a Morse function for a representant of $\Sigma$, such that there exists $t\in [0,1]$ with the property that the inverse image of $[0,t]$ is a pair of pants with multiple legs, and the inverse image of $t$ is a circle; finally, we take $\Phi(\Sigma)$ as the class in $\cobG_1$ of the pre-image of $[t,1]$ by the last Morse function, see the Figure \ref{transformer}.